 I explained to the police officer that I was confused as to why I got a ticket when I used a parking disc.

 He had obviously heard this story before.
 He explained that, of course, I had been using a white parking disc.
 However, the white parking disc is only for places within the Luxembourg city limits.
 For places outside Luxembourg, I had to use a blue parking disc.
 One of the discs shows when you arrive.
 The other disc shows when you plan to leave.
 One of the discs is in German.
 The other disc is in French.
 And, most importantly: one of the discs is blue, while the other one is white.
 “It’s really no problem,” he finished.
 “All you have to do is go to the post office and pay the ticket.”

 Luxembourg’s two-disc parking rules

-For places within the city limits, non-residents cannot park for free during the day, but rather need to pay for a ticket at the designated machine (be sure to pay attention to the signs that designate the zone and the color of the zone in which you’ve parked!) and display it in their front window.
+For places within the city limits, non-residents cannot park for free during the day, but rather need to pay for a ticket at the designated machine (be sure to pay attention to the signs that designate the zone and the color of the zone in which you’ve parked) and display it in their front window.

-Because I can appreciate that this way of doing things is so absolutely, genuinely, and uniquely Luxembourgish to its core – in its convolutedness, mixture of languages, and the fact that it’s explained no where for anyone who hasn’t been born here – that it was impossible to be mad about a €24 ticket.
+Because I can appreciate that this way of doing things is so absolutely, genuinely, and uniquely Luxembourgish to its core – in its convolutedness, mixture of languages, and the fact that it’s explained nowhere for anyone who hasn’t been born here – that it was impossible to be mad about a €24 ticket.